 How to use a Good Things and Gratitude Jar

 We add to our jar randomly and at least a few nights a week during dinner.
 Of course, we didn’t want it to feel like just one more thing to do i.e. we aren’t “failing” if we miss a night.
 It’s been a great way to help focus on the good things after a tough day or if one of us is feeling down.
 Even though this was a birthday gift, we decided we would look through our jar at Thanksgiving and start it over again at that time.
-Some people start this at the beginning of the year, which would also make for a lovely tradition.
+This would also be a lovely tradition to start at the beginning of the year.

 Our experience (so far)